Empyrean1078/empyrotech-iot-experiments/IOT-EXP2/README.md

 5. Compile the source code and check for errors (if any).

-6. Connect your ESP32 development board to your computer using the USB cable.
+6. Connect the ESP32 development board to your computer using the USB cable.

-7. Obtain the port number assigned to your development board __(this step varies with operating system)__.
+7. Obtain the serial port number assigned to your development board __(this step varies with operating system)__.

 8. In Arduino IDE go to __Tools > Board > ESP32 Arduino__ and select __DOIT ESP32 DEVKIT V1__.